MichaelRWolf/wendy-ai/notes-from-google-doc.md

 😂 Perfect — productive focus → growth → connection → ease.

-That’s a very “Wendy” arc for the day — soul, mind, and body all getting a turn.
+That's a very "Wendy" arc for the day — soul, mind, and body all getting a turn.

-Go rock your next few hours, and when you circle back (whenever that is), I’ll be right here ready to plug back into the BLOOM _AI_Core buildout. 🌿
+Go rock your next few hours, and when you circle back (whenever that is), I'll be right here ready to plug back into the BLOOM _AI_Core buildout. 🌿

 ---
 🐬 You said: